A young woman listens to music on her phone while shopping at a store.

 Credit cards may impact your credit score

 Credit card users have the potential to accumulate too much debt if they don’t manage their accounts responsibly.
-That’s because, according to the Federal Deposit Insurance Corporation (FDIC), your payment history and your credit utilization makes up a large percentage of your credit score.
+Because your payment history and your credit utilization ratio make up a large percentage of your credit score, you could see a drop in score.
 If you have too much credit card debt or make late payments, this may impact your credit.

 Credit card fees can quickly add up

 Many people find that the rewards and benefits of cards outweigh the costs and risks.
-Ultimately, credit cards can be valuable financial tools when used responsibly.
+Credit cards can be valuable financial tools when used responsibly.
 By understanding how a credit card differs from other forms of payment, you can make the right choice for your needs.

 Was this article helpful?